rerobots/docs/pages/intro.md

 1. `sshtun`: ssh to a public IP address and port number.
 2. `openvpn`: create [OpenVPN](https://community.openvpn.net/) server and install client certificates on instance hosts.
+3. `proxy`: TCP packets are filtered and forwarded directly to devices in the instance.
+Details of the proxy depend on the target deployment.

 Keys can be generated as needed per instance, or [you can upload keys for reuse](/web/uploading-ssh-public-keys).